nlathia/fast-ai-playground/Readme.md

 * No Jupyter!
 I've refactored the python code from the notebooks into modules.
 * Setup CLI operations are idempotent (they do not recreate things if they already exist).
 * Install/setup everything using an AWS `--profile`
+* Uses Python 3.6.1 and a virtual environment.

 ## Setup AWS

 Refer to the [AWS install wiki page](http://wiki.fast.ai/index.php/AWS_install).

-Alternatively, I have made step-by-step setup guide [here](setup/Readme.md).
+I have made step-by-step setup guide [here](setup/Readme.md).
 This setup has a number of differences:
 * Setup instructions using the AWS console interface as of July 2017.
 * Using an AWS `profile` argument instead of using the `default` profile.
 * Commands to start/stop/reboot instances are split up into `.sh` files (instead of a single `commands.txt`).